PritenMakwana44/unfiltered-anime/README.md

 Jshint:

-I used the following JS validator to validate my project.
+I used the following JS validator to validate my project.Although I got an error with the semicolon, there was no valid reason why a semicolon was needed hence I belive this to be a bug.
 It was validated via: https://jshint.com/
 ![jshint-val](readme/images/testing/jshint-val.png)

 Python: